Key takeaways

 2. Financial transactions

-- Fraud prevention: Confirms the signer’s identity for loans, investments, and insurance
+- Fraud prevention: Confirms signer identity for loans, investments, and insurance applications

-- Data security: Encryption keeps financial documents safe from edits
+- Data security: Encryption keeps financial documents safe from post-signature edits

-- Regulatory compliance: Aligns with Dodd-Frank, MiFID II, and other standards
+- Regulatory compliance: Aligns with Dodd-Frank, MiFID II, and FINRA books-and-records requirements

-- Tax filings: Meets IRS or local security requirements for e-signed returns
+- Tax filings: Meets IRS and local authority security requirements for electronically signed returns

 6 Best practices for verifying electronic signatures

-Ensuring the validity of an electronic signature requires more than simply checking for the presence of a name in the signature field.
-Effective verification involves the following structured set of practices:
+Effective electronic signature verification requires more than checking whether a name appears in the signature field.
+Here's the structured set of practices that hold up under audit and in court.

 1. Review the audit trail